KeepThinkingYX/Xi-Yang/README.md

 ## News

+> 2025.02.27 Our Work "[LineArt: A Knowledge-guided Training-free High-quality Appearance Transfer for Design Drawing with Diffusion Model](https://meaoxixi.github.io/LineArt/)" will be presented at CVPR 2025.

 > 2024.12.05 Delighted to be invited to serve as the Tech Comms Session Chair at [SIGGRAPH Asia 2024](https://asia.siggraph.org/2024/session/?sess=sess289).

 > 2024.09.28 Our work "Pottery Evolution Pattern Discovery based on Deep Learning: Case Study of Miaozigou Culture in China" will be published in Heritage Science.